Orientation disparity in GaN/graphene/$m$-sapphire: control-based re-examination of thru-hole epitaxy: Experimental

 In this study, GaN growth was carried out without the use of a low-temperature buffer layer, which is typically employed to achieve a continuous and flat GaN film.
-Instead, GaN was grown in the form of isolated domains, allowing for a direct assessment of the preferred orientation of these domains through visual inspection using scanning electron microscopy\cite{Lee-CGD-22-6995}.
-Additionally, X-ray diffraction analysis was performed to confirm the preferred orientation of GaN domains, whether they were grown on graphene/$m$-plane sapphire or on bare $m$-plane sapphire surfaces.
-The AFM topography images were obtained using the Park Systems XE-100 AFM at the Multi-Dimensional Material Convergence Research Center at Kyung Hee University.
+Instead, GaN was grown in the form of isolated domains, allowing for a direct assessment of the preferred orientation of these domains through visual inspection using scanning electron microscopy.\cite{Lee-CGD-22-6995} Additionally, X-ray diffraction analysis was performed to confirm the preferred orientation of GaN domains, whether they were grown on graphene/$m$-plane sapphire or on bare $m$-plane sapphire surfaces.